OvernightSolo/Lechonks-Larder/readme.md

 ### Installation

-* First the user will need to clone the repository:
+- First the user will need to clone the repository:

   - `git clone git@github.com:ParksFG/Lechonks-Larder.git`

-* The user will imput `npm install` into the command-line.
+- The user will input `npm install` into the command-line.

-* The user will then imput `npm start` in the command-line to begin the application.
+- The user will then input `npm start` in the command-line to begin the application.

 #

 ### Deployed Application

 - **[Lechonk's Larder](https://lechonks-larder.herokuapp.com/)**

 #

 #### Technologies Used